Ameek94/BOBE/docs/source/tutorials/basic_usage.rst

 By the end of this tutorial, you will understand:

-- How to define a likelihood function for JaxBo
+- How to define a likelihood function for BOBE
 - How to set up parameter bounds and transformations
 - How to configure and run the BOBE optimizer
 - How to analyze and visualize the results